bquast/decompr/_includes/index.md

 # Usage
 The usage is described in the R documentation included in the package.
-In addition...

 {% highlight r linenos %}
 # load the package